StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     sudo systemctl enable thehive
     ```

+!!! info "Service startup delay"
-!!!
-Info "Please be aware that the service may take some time to start initially."
+    Please be aware that the service may take some time to start initially.

 After the service has successfully started, launch your web browser and navigate to `http://YOUR_SERVER_ADDRESS:9000/`
 The default admin user credentials are as follows:

-!!!
-Note ""
+!!! note ""
     ```bash
     Username: admin@thehive.local
     Password: secret